Sex work is work.

 - You recognise that each sex worker has their own limits (e.g., kissing on the mouth may not be possible).

-- You always use a condom/dam and lube for all sexual contact.
+- You always respect a sex worker’s requirements around the use of condoms/dams and lube for all sexual contact.

 Disability referrals